-Despite a conducive tropical wet climate, Sierra Leone is also experiencing climate preventive and curative undernutrition and change due to man-made activities (such health services for children aged 6 to 59 as deforestation and erosion) but also months and women of reproductive age. changes in rainfall patterns affecting agriculture activities and self-resilience of the communities.
-Action Against Hunger resilience to climate change. implemented several climate change-related projects during the year.
-The Integrated Phase 1 of the PROSSAN project ended Actions for Climate Change Adaptation in 2022 and contributed to improving the and Mitigation research project aimed to quality of services in 22 primary health improve climate-resilient agriculture through centres in western urban (Freetown) and sustainable land management, intercropping rural areas and to improve health outcome cultures, awareness-raising, and access to indicators.
-Adolescent Friendly Spaces weather information.
-Action Against Hunger and School Health Clubs were particularly also continued its support to small farmers successful for improving the wellbeing and healthy behaviour among this to improve the groundnut value chain in Moyamba District, promoting agroecological vulnerable generation.

-practices, improving harvesting, storage and transportation and strengthening collaboration between farmers, the Ministry of Agriculture, and the private sector.
+Despite a conducive tropical wet climate, Sierra Leone is also experiencing climate change due to man-made activities (such as deforestation and erosion) but also changes in rainfall patterns affecting agriculture activities and self-resilience of the communities.
+Action Against Hunger implemented several climate change-related projects during the year.
+The Integrated Actions for Climate Change Adaptation and Mitigation research project aimed to improve climate-resilient agriculture through sustainable land management, intercropping cultures, awareness-raising, and access to weather information.
+Action Against Hunger also continued its support to small farmers to improve the groundnut value chain in Moyamba District, promoting agroecological practices, improving harvesting, storage and transportation and strengthening collaboration between farmers, the Ministry of Agriculture, and the private sector.

 Following the result of the 2021 national SMART Survey, a new operational base was opened by Action Against Hunger in Bonthe district in 2022, which showed the highest prevalence of combined global acute malnutrition of rural provinces (7.8 per cent).
-A new multisectoral project (funded by Irish Aid) was launched to improve the nutrition status of vulnerable communities through increased access to detection, preventive and curative undernutrition and health services for children aged 6 to 59 months and women of reproductive age.
+A new multisectoral project (funded by Irish Aid) was launched to improve the nutrition status of vulnerable communities through increased access to detection. preventive and curative undernutrition and health services for children aged 6 to 59 months and women of reproductive age.
 This also aimed to improve access to healthy diets, safe water, sanitation, and to improve resilience to climate change.